openvinotoolkit/openvino/docs/dev/conditional_compilation.md

 ## Limitations

 * Currently, Ninja build system is not supported for the conditional compilation build.
+* Currently, only IR model is supported by conditional compilation.
+The other model format need to convert to IR first for enabling conditional compilation.

 ## See also
  * [OpenVINO™ README](../../README.md)